GNOME/gimp/devel-docs/icons.md

-- Add the icons in relevant listing files in `icons/icon-lists/` then run `tools/generate-icon-makefiles.py` which will regenerate files for the autotools build integrating your new icons.
-The meson build also use the same listing files so you only have to add your icon names in the right categories and you are done.
+- Add the icons in relevant listing files in `icons/icon-lists/` then run `tools/generate-icon-makefiles.py` which will regenerate files for the autotools build integrating your new icons and `touch` the `meson.build` files to make sure the next build will trigger a reconfiguration.
+The meson build indeed also uses the same listing files so you only have to add your icon names in the right categories, run the script and you are done.

 Pixel perfection